-Turn the audio control dial to select CENTERPT MIN-MAX mode.
+Turn the audio control dial to select CenterPT MIN-MAX mode.
 The selected mode will be indicated.

 - Centerpoint® operates optimally with a 2channel stereo CD.
-MP3 audio files can be played, however, MP3 audio files encoded with high compression may result in poor sound quality. - Centerpoint® is available for 2-channel stereo audio except for AM/FM/SIRIUS/ AUX. - \ Centerpoint® is a registered trademark of Bose Corporation.
+MP3 audio files can be played, however, MP3 audio files encoded with high compression may result in poor sound quality. - If you are in a mode in which the Centerpoint[®] function is unavailable, such as AM/FM, and you switch to a mode in which the function is available, such as CD mode, while the Centerpoint[®] function is on, "CenterPT ON" is indicated in the display. - Centerpoint[®] is available for 2-channel stereo audio except for AM/FM/SIRIUS/ AUX. - Centerpoint[®] is a registered trademark of Bose Corporation.